josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 ### Task 1: Download and stage data to be processed

-1. Sign into the Lab VM (DSVM) and open a web browser
+1. Sign into the Lab VM (DSVM) and open a web browser.

-2. Download the AdventureWorks sample data from <http://bit.ly/2zi4Sqa>
+2. Download the AdventureWorks sample data from <http://bit.ly/2zi4Sqa>.

-3. Extract it to a new folder called **C:\\Data**
+3. Extract it to a new folder called **C:\\Data**.

 ### Task 2: Install and configure Azure Data Factory Integration Runtime on the Lab VM

-1. To download the latest version of Azure Data Factory Integration Runtime, go to <https://www.microsoft.com/en-us/download/details.aspx?id=39717>
+1. To download the latest version of Azure Data Factory Integration Runtime, go to <https://www.microsoft.com/en-us/download/details.aspx?id=39717>.

     ![The Azure Data Factory Integration Runtime Download webpage displays.](media/image112.png 'Azure Data Factory Integration Runtime Download webpage')

-2. Select Download, then choose the download you want from the next screen
+2. Select Download, then choose the download you want from the next screen.

     ![Under Choose the download you want, IntegrationRuntime_3.0.6464.2 (64-bit).msi is selected.](media/image113.png 'Choose the download you want section')

-3. Run the installer, once downloaded
+3. Run the installer, once downloaded.

-4. When you see the following screen, select Next
+4. When you see the following screen, select Next.

     ![The Welcome page in the Microsoft Integration Runtime Setup Wizard displays.](media/image114.png 'Microsoft Integration Runtime Setup Wizard')

-5. Check the box to accept the terms and select Next
+5. Check the box to accept the terms and select Next.

     ![On the End-User License Agreement page, the check box to accept the license agreement is selected, as is the Next button.](media/image115.png 'End-User License Agreement page')

-6. Accept the default Destination Folder, and select Next
+6. Accept the default Destination Folder, and select Next.

     ![On the Destination folder page, the destination folder is set to C;\Program Files\Microsoft Integration Runtime\ and the Next button is selected.](media/image116.png 'Destination folder page')

-7. Select Install to complete the installation
+7. Select Install to complete the installation.

     ![On the Ready to install Microsoft Integration Runtime page, the Install button is selected.](media/image117.png 'Ready to install page')

-8. Select Finish once the installation has completed
+8. Select Finish once the installation has completed.

     ![On the Completed the Microsoft Integration Runtime Setup Wizard page, the Finish button is selected.](media/image118.png 'Completed the Wizard page')